bayulus/email-phishing-analysis/README.md

 <p>Welcome to my Phishing Email Analysis Project!
 In this repository, I take a deep dive into the analysis of a suspicious phishing email to unravel its intricacies and pinpoint potential threats.
 Phishing attacks persist as significant cybersecurity threats, making it crucial for me to understand the tactics employed by malicious actors.
 My primary goal with this project is to meticulously document the various components of the phishing email, ranging from its header information to the content and any associated indicators of compromise (IOCs).
 By sharing my analysis, I aim to contribute to the collective knowledge, empowering users and organizations to recognize and effectively mitigate phishing threats. <b>Feel free to explore, contribute, or use the insights gained here to enhance your cybersecurity knowledge</b>.</p>

-<h2>Steps Taken: Investigating a Suspicious Email</h2>
+# End-End Case Study of The Steps Taken
-<p>A user reported receiving a suspicious email that raised concerns about a potential phishing attempt.
-This case study documents the step-by-step analysis of the email to uncover its details and identify indicators of compromise (IOCs).
+<p>A user reported receiving a suspicious email that raised concerns about a potential phishing attempt that poses as a communication from Adobe Support, urging the recipient to update their Adobe software.
+This incident raises concerns of a potential phishing attempt targeting Adobe users.This case study documents the step-by-step analysis of the email to uncover its details and identify indicators of compromise (IOCs).
 Various tools were employed to dissect the email and assess potential threats.</p>

 <img src="https://github.com/bayulus/phishing-email-analysis/blob/main/images/lily_suspicious_report.png?raw=true" >